Effective Strategic Alignment

 Expected Learning Outcomes

-• Understand the techniques used for the diverse types of alignment strategy analysis
+• Understand the techniques used for the diverse types of alignment strategy analysis.

-• Understand the limits of alignment analytics
+• Understand the limits of strategic thinking and analytics.

 Who should attend